kasimtasdemir/2020-COMP303-OS-Assignment-2-Gemstone-Mining/questions.md

 - You are not allowed to use any highlevel libraries or shell commands in your codes such as `grep`.
 You need to implement all of the answers using low level C functions such as open, read, fprintf, sprintf, etc. If you are really in doubt, please share your question in Canvas discussions.

 - Do not use the word *result* in your output messages until the end.
 This is a special keyword I checkon it in the Makefile to evaluate your final result.
+## Notes
+- We haven't yet learned syncronization, that is, locks, semaphores, etc. You do not need to worry about race conditions in this assignment.

 # Part 1
 You are given N text files (buckets) filled with random characters (dirt).